 *Please note that, at certain times of the year, although fruit trees are not as full, they are equally beautiful.
 With the correct care, as they approach the growing season, they will blossom beautifully and produce the most gorgeous and tasty citrus treats!

 The raw fruit, but it’s very tart and should not be consumed.

 There are a few things we’d like you to note;

-- Please do not eat the first harvest.
+- Please do not eat the fruit.
 Growers use plant protection substances to avoid infestations.

-- The second harvest should be fine to consume if you use safe ingredients to protect your plant.
+- You could try eating the second harvest, but only if you use safe ingredients to protect your plant.
 Generally, we recommend not eating the fruit.